defermelowie/SOCOE-course-project/docs/project-report.md

    endcase
 end
 ```

-The multiply factors shown above represents the fractions 1, 1/2, 1/3, 1/4, 1/5, 1/6, 1/7, 1/8, 1/9 and 1/10.
+The multiply factors shown above represent the fractions `1, 1/2, 1/3, 1/4, 1/5, 1/6, 1/7, 1/8, 1/9` and `1/10`.
-If we shift the result of the multiplication with 10 to the right we become the result of the desired division.
-The different
+If the result of the multiplication is shifted with 10 to the right, the (approx.) result of the desired division appears:

 ```Verilog
 // Determine the height per channel assign channel_height = ((VGA_VER_RES - OFFSET)*multiply_factor)>>10;
 ```

-More info about fixed point operations can be found on https://projectf.io/posts/fixed-point-numbers-in-verilog/, this is the site we used as inspiration.
+For inspiration, on how to solve problems with divisions, https://projectf.io/posts/fixed-point-numbers-in-verilog/ was used.
+More extensive information on fixed point division is available there.

 ### Sipo shift register